matusjokay/Elisa/elisa/elisa-server/README.md

           check elisa/settings.py for different role options

-     - create schemas in postgresql via command with login and pwd and directory of imported data subjects
+      - create schemas in postgresql via command with login and specified schema you want to create.
+It's format should be as following ZS/LS_YYYY_YYYY

-	 DISCLAIMER: in order to run this command you must first run the server ( runsslserver )
+        **DISCLAIMER:** in order to run this command you must first run the server ( runsslserver )
           ```
-          ./manage.py init_schemas <directory-of-data> <username> <password>
+          ./manage.py init_schemas <username> <schema>
           ```
-	WARNING: Due to django-tenants it seems that when you make changes on models and recreate migrations it doesn't seems to apply them correctly after running migrate_schemas command (Checking generated migration files and their application by command executing).
+	 **WARNING:** Due to django-tenants it seems that when you make changes on models and recreate migrations it doesn't seems to apply them correctly after running migrate_schemas command (Checking generated migration files and their application by command executing).
-      It is better for now to repeat steps 3, 5 and 6 with clean DB schemas.
-      Script for dropping everything in the DB for enviroment would be preffered.
+       You can run a shell script to clean the postgres database and remove remaining migration files if you wish so to make this process much more comfortable.
+       The aforementioned script is located in the scripts folder executing it in the following manner :

+          ./clean_script.sh clean_db.sql

+      Then you can go ahead and repeat steps 3 , 4 and 6

 7. Install required software to work with Oracle databases depending on yor OS.
 More info in cx-oracle [doc](https://cx-oracle.readthedocs.io/en/latest/installation.html)